-Employees hired on or after November 12, 2024, and who waive medical coverage per the provisions below or elect health plan coverages (medical, dental, vision, and/or supplemental benefits) lower than the monthly benefit allowance per month, will receive a maximum of \$600 per month as taxable cash.
+Employees hired on or after November 12, 2024, who waive medical coverage per the provisions below or elect health plan coverages (medical, dental, vision, and/or supplemental benefits), will receive a maximum of \$600 per month as taxable cash.

 To qualify to waive medical coverage with the City of San Dimas, the employee must show proof of coverage in a group health plan such as with a spouse's employer and other than the individual market place, whether obtained through Covered California, another market place established under Health Reform or outside market places established under Health Reform.
-Proof of other group coverage must be submitted each year.
+Proof of other group coverage must be submitted each year at open enrollment.
 This plan is maintained for the exclusive benefit of employees and their dependents and is established with the intention of being maintained for an indefinite period of time.